pietrorea/pietrorea.com/src/content/2016-07-25-starting-a-new-journey.md

 Here’s a question people ask me all the time:

-> I am hiring a senior iOS engineer with 4-6 years of experience in New York City who can also implement a graph traversal algorithm on a whiteboard.
-Know anyone?
+> "I am hiring a senior iOS engineer with 4-6 years of experience in New York City who can also implement a graph traversal algorithm on a whiteboard.
+Know anyone?"

 Maybe not in those exact words, but that is really what they mean.